-The AD7993/AD7994 have four pairs of limit registers.
-Each pair stores high and low conversion limits for each analog input channel.
+The AD7997/AD7998 have four pairs of limit registers.
+Each pair stores high and low conversion limits for the first four analog input channels, CH1 to CH4.
 Each pair of limit registers has one associated hysteresis register.
-All 12 registers are 16 bits wide; only the 12 LSBs of the registers are used for the AD7993/AD7994.
-For the AD7993, the 2 LSBs, D1 and D0, should contain 0s.
+All 12 registers are 16 bits wide; only the 12 LSBs of the registers are used for the AD7997 and AD7998.
+For the AD7997, the 2 LSBs, D1 and D0 in these registers, should contain 0s.
 On power-up, the contents of the DATA{HIGH} register for each channel is full scale, while the contents of the DATA{LOW} registers is zero scale by default.
-The AD7993/AD7994 signal an alert (in either hardware, software, or both, depending on configuration) if the conversion result moves outside the upper or lower limit set by the limit registers.
+The AD7997/AD7998 signal an alert (in either hardware, software, or both depending on configuration) if the conversion result moves outside the upper or lower limit set by the limit registers.
+There are no limit registers or hysteresis registers associated with CH5 to CH8.